-- update PFRS 3 so that it refers to the 2018 Conceptual Framework instead of 1989 Framework; - add to PFRS 3 a requirement that, for transactions and other events within the scope of PAS 37 or IFRIC 21, an acquirer applies PAS 37 or IFRIC 21 instead of the Conceptual Framework to identify the liabilities it has assumed in a business combination; and - > add to PFRS 3 an explicit statement that an acquirer does not recognize contingent assets acquired in a business combination.
+- update PFRS 3 so that it refers to the 2018 Conceptual Framework instead of 1989 Framework; - add to PFRS 3 a requirement that, for transactions and other events within the scope of PAS 37 or IFRIC 21, an acquirer applies PAS 37 or IFRIC 21 instead of the Conceptual Framework to identify the liabilities it has assumed in a business combination; and - add to PFRS 3 an explicit statement that an acquirer does not recognize contingent assets acquired in a business combination.

-effective periods beginning after amendments are for annual or on January 1, 2022, with earlier application permitted if an entity also applies all other updated (published references together with the updated Conceptual Framework) at the same time or earlier.
+The amendments are effective for annual periods beginning on or after January 1, 2022, with earlier application permitted if an entity also applies all other updated references (published together with the updated Conceptual Framework) at the same time or earlier.

-Amendments to PAS 16, Property, Plant and Equipment - Proceeds before Intended Use
+• Amendments to PAS 16, Property, Plant and Equipment - Proceeds before Intended Use